Last Updated on

 This is a very common saying in Colombia, and while it sounds strange when you translate it literally: give papaya, it means making yourself an easy target, setting yourself up to have something taken from you.
 Basically: if you flash jewelry or a fancy phone, it is your own fault when somebody tries to take it from you.
 Don’t ever flash your money or valuables.

-Don’t carry any valuables
+Don’t carry any valuables with you

 On that note, try to have as few valuable items on you as possible.
 I would only ever take my credit card with me when I was planning on taking out cash, and I had only as much cash on me as I was planning to spend.
 I rarely had more than $20 on me – unless I was traveling to a new city and had everything I owned on me.
 For which: